neelotpalchaulia/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab03-2-canvas-app.md

     ![A screenshot of the expression tab with the relevant command pasted in](03-2/media/image26.png)

-5. Make sure you still have the icon selected.
+5. Make sure you still have the **Remove Report** icon selected.
 Change the **OnSelect** value to the formula below.
 This formula will remove item from the data source.

     `Remove('Problem Reports', ThisItem)`

-6. Change the **ToolTip** value to **"Remove this report"**.
+6. Change the **Tooltip** value to `"Remove this report"`

 7. Select **Save**.

 ### Exercise 4: Add new report

-In this exercise, you will add a form to submit new problem reports.
+In this exercise, add a form to the canvas app to submit new problem reports.

 #### Task 1: Add new report form